-Twenty-seven years ago, when Darren was a child, he dived into the sea from the beach and hit a sand bank.
+When Mike* was young, he dived into the sea from the beach and hit a sand bank.
 The accident left him with a C3 and C4 spinal cord injury and he has a tracheostomy, bowel care routine, is fully vented and uses a Phrenic Nerve Pacer and conveen.
-Darren also has full moving and handling requirements including a hoist, sling and wheelchair.
-Darren is a very intelligent man and can communicate and direct his own care needs.

-Voyage Specialist Healthcare has been supporting Darren 24/7 for over six years.
+Voyage Specialist Healthcare has been supporting Mike* 24/7 for over six years.

-Darren has a BSc (Hons) and two MA degrees.
-He has also nearly finished studying for a BA (Hons) in Counselling.
-Darren works with Cruse Bereavement Counselling services and the Butterwick Hospice, where he has regular and new clients.
+Mike* has also nearly finished studying for a BA (Hons) in counselling and currently works with a bereavement service and hospice, where he has regular and new clients.

-Darren is working successfully as a Counsellor and explained that without the support and continuity provided by his team, this would not be possible.
+Mike* is working successfully as a counsellor and explained that without the support and continuity provided by his team, this would not be possible.